emrekavur/CHAOS-evaluation/README.md

 |Julia\ `evaluate3D.jl`  |A sample submission evaluation code via Julia|

 ## MATLAB Version
 There are two evaluation codes.
-Both

 ### Requirements
 The evaluation codes were written and tested with MATLAB R2018a. `Image Processing Toolbox` is necessary to run.

-1) Evaluation of sample submission (`evaluate3D.m`)
+1. Evaluation of sample submission (`evaluate3D.m`)

 This is an evaluation of a sample submission placed in Data_3D\Segmentation.
 The segmented and reference data are stored in series of PNG files.
 They are imported as 3D volumes.
-DICOM files are used for their header info which is used for transforming voxel values into real-world values.
+DICOM files are used for their header info which is necessary for transforming voxel values into real-world values.

 The script is ready for use.
 After downloading repo, just running of `evaluate3D.m` file is enough to perform the evaluation. (`natsort.m` and `natsortfiles.m` files are used to import files in right order. https://uk.mathworks.com/matlabcentral/fileexchange/47434-natural-order-filename-sort)